Veronica1269/School_District_Analysis/README.md

 - How is the school summary affected?

 Since only the math and reading scores of all the 9th grade students at Thomas High School are changed while the rest of the data is untouched, the results stayed the same for all the schools, except Thomas High School itself.

+There are two parts of school summary.
+The first part of analysis uses the "vlaue_count()" function to calculate the total number of students in Thomas High School, including the 9th grade students with "NaN" math and reading scores.
+However, when counting the number of student passing math/reading, the 9th students with "NaN" scores are ignored.
+Thus, the number of student passing math/reading is decreased comparing with original analysis.
+The passing percentage is calculated using the number of passing the math/reading devided by the total number of students.
+As a result, the value for "% Passing Reading", "% Passing Math" and "% Overall Passing" for Thomas High School are decreased significantly.
+The values for "Average Reading Score" and "Average Math Score" remained pretty much unchanged because the ".mean()" function in Pandas ignores the NaN values.

+In the second part of challenge analysis for school summary.
+The "loc" Method is used to count the total number of student of Thomas High School in 10th grade, 11th grade and 12th grade.
+The total number of student, except the 9th grade students, is 1174.
+The number of student passing math/reading determined by filtering also ignores the 9th grade students who have "NaN" math and reading scores.
+Thus, the total number of students and the number of passing students are both decreased, which will not affact the passing percentage too much according to the formula for the passing percentage:

+  per_school_passing_math_percentage = per_school_passing_math / per_school_counts * 100
+  per_school_passing_reading_percentage = per_school_passing_reading / per_school_counts * 100
+  per_overall_passing_percentage = per_passing_math_reading / per_school_counts * 100

-The The school summary tables for Thomas High School in both analysis are shown below:
+The school summary tables for the Thomas High School from the original analysis and the challenge analysis are shown below:

   #### School Summary (Initial) for Thomas High School: